Consti10/LiveVideo10ms/README.md

 # live_video_10ms_android

 Library for live video playback with ultra low latency (below 10ms) for android.
-Supports playback of raw h.264 nalus over udp and rtp h264 over udp.
+Supports playback of
+a) raw h264 nalus over udp and
+b) rtp h264 data over udp.
 Additionally playback of raw .h264 files for testing.

 It has been optimized for low latency and tested on a wide variety of devices, including those running FPV-VR for wifibroadcast.